bbarres/Realtime/README.md

 ## Context
-The impact of pathogens on their hosts in the wild remains a relatively unexplored subject.
+The impact of pathogens on their host populations in the wild remains a relatively unexplored subject.

 ## R Data sets